Tanedo/Physics40B-2020/Syllabus_40B_020.md

 ## Supplemental Instruction (SI)

-The peer supplemental instructor (SI) for this course is **Richard Yeong** (lyeon001@ucr.edu), a 4th year mechanical engineering student.
+The peer supplemental instructors (SI) for this course are **David Wohlwerth** (dwohl001@ucr.edu) and **Richard Yeong** (BCOE, lyeon001@ucr.edu), a 4th year mechanical engineering student.
 You are encouraged to make use of this resource.
 Please refer to the [UCR Academic Resource Center website](https://arc.ucr.edu/si) on SI for more information.

 ## Communications